 - Being held or propped up in a sitting position gives your baby a whole new perspective on the world

-- Putting toys just out of reach when they’re lying on a mat encourages your baby to stretch and move towards them (it’s surprising how far they can travel!)
+- Putting toys just out of reach during tummy time encourages your baby to stretch and move (it’s surprising how far they can travel!)

 - Talking to babies about anything and everything is important in helping them to learn

-- Play games such as ‘peek a boo’, ‘pat-a-cake, pat-a-cake’, ‘walky round the garden like a teddy bear’, ‘this little piggy’ and ‘incy-wincy spider’
+- Games such as ‘peek a boo’, ‘pat-a-cake, pat-a-cake’, ‘walky round the garden like a teddy bear’, ‘this little piggy’ and ‘incy-wincy spider’ will be a big hit!

 Babies of this age…